-- At low temperatures, battery performance may be reduced and the low battery icon () may appear earlier than usual.
-Under these conditions, restore the battery performance by warming it in a pocket immediately before use. - Do not put the batteries into a pocket together with metallic items such as a key ring. - The batteries may be short circuited.
+- At low temperatures, battery performance may be reduced and the low battery icon ( ) may appear earlier than usual.
+Under these conditions, restore the battery performance by warming it in a pocket immediately before use. - Do not put the batteries into a pocket together with metallic items such as a key ring.

+The batteries may be short circuited.

-When not using the camera for lon - When not using the camera for long periods, remove the batteries from the camera and store them separately.
+When not using the camera for long periods, remove the batteries from the camera and store them separately.
 If the batteries are left inside the camera, the camera may become damaged from battery leakage.